baldmer/cqa_kv-mem_oovkg/README.md

 # Training

 The configuration parameters are specified in the `config` dictionary.
-The most important are described as follows:
+The most important are specified as follows:

 ```
 'save_name_prefix': 'oov_matching',